-Note that the focus of this work is on how real-world criteria for selecting software engineers for collaboration affect the quality of maintenance tasks.
+Note that the focus of this work is on how to improve real-world criteria for selecting software engineers for collaboration.
 We do not make claims related to search-based approaches vs. other approaches.
 We think the problem is relevant when the reformulated query is used as input by search-based or other approaches.